Step 1: Decide on the perfect business plan and model

 Step 7: Logistics

-Starting an exclusive e-commerce business requires a web development team, online marketing team and a payment portal for accepting payments.
-Starting your own e-commerce site is a long term activity and requires a decent measure of interest as far as cash and effort to develop a fruitful business.
+Starting an exclusive e-commerce business requires a web development team, an online marketing team, and a payment portal to accept payments.
+Starting your e-commerce site is a long-term activity and requires a decent measure of interest in cash and effort to develop a successful business.

 Joining an established marketplace:

-Joining an e-commerce marketplace as a seller often requires only a bank account and VAT registration, making the process easy and simple.
-Further, on an e-commerce or m-commerce platform aspects such as technology development, marketing, payment gateway, logistics, etc., are taken care of by the marketplace platform, reducing the workload on the seller.
+Joining an e-commerce marketplace as a seller often requires only a bank account and VAT registration, making the process easy.
+Further, on an e-commerce or m-commerce platform, aspects such as technology development, marketing, payment gateway, logistics, etc., are taken care of by the marketplace platform, reducing the seller’s workload.
 In addition, sellers can often join multiple marketplaces and sell their products, making it the easiest way to start an online or e-commerce business.

 Legal Formalities for Starting an E-commerce Business: